View Mary Wrazen's Obituary on standardspeaker.com and share memories

 Mary, a fashionista, loved to shop, was always smiling, loved to dance, bake, cook, take her chance at the casino and spend time with her loving family.
 One of her fondest memories was her trip to Rome, when she saw the Holy Father, Pope John Paul II, before his passing.
 She was an active participant at the Butler Twp.
 Senior Center.

-Friends and relatives may call Friday morning from 8:30 to 9:30 at Frank J. Bonin Funeral Home Inc., Hazleton.
-Mass of Christian Burial at 10 a.m. at the Parish of Ss.
+Friends and relatives may call Friday from 8:30 to 9:30 a.m. at Frank J. Bonin Funeral Home Inc., Hazleton.
+A Mass of Christian Burial will be celebrated at 10 a.m. at the Parish of Ss.
 Cyril and Methodius at the Church of St. Joseph.

 Interment will follow in in Calvary Cemetery.